-CIS 296 SPECIAL TOPICS (6E)
+CIS 296 SPECIAL TOPICS (6E) 3 credits PREREQUISITE: Permission of Instructor

-3 credits This course allows study of currently relevant computer science topics, with the course being able to be repeated for credit for each different topic covered.
+This course allows study of currently relevant computer science topics, with the course being able to be repeated for credit for each different topic covered.
 Course content will be determined by the instructor and will vary according to the topic being covered.
 Upon completion, the student will be able to demonstrate specified skills.

-CO-OP FOR CIS II (3T) CIS 297
+CIS 297 CO-OP FOR CIS II (3T) 3 credits

-3 credits This course is part of a series wherein the student works in a degree/program related job.
+This course is part of a series wherein the student works in a degree/program related job.
 Emphasis is placed on student's work experience as it integrates academic knowledge with practical application through exposure to computer practices in an informational technologies environment.
-The grade is based on the employer's evaluation of each student's productivity, content of a descriptive report submitted by the student. and student development and assessment of a learning contract.
+The grade is based on the employer's evaluation of each student's productivity, content of a descriptive report submitted by the student, and student development and assessment of a learning contract.

-DIRECTED STUDIES IN COMPUTER CIS 299 SCIENCE (3T) 3 credits PREREQUISITE: Permission of instructor
+CIS 299 DIRECTED STUDIES IN COMPUTER SCIENCE (3T)